Violence at Unity Center for Behavioral Health Draws Financial Questions

 A ‘Terrifying’ Care Model

 The Unity Center opened in February 2017 as a collaboration among four of Portland’s major health organizations.
-Adventist Health, Kaiser Permanente, Legacy Health and Oregon Health & Science closed their individual psychiatric departments and opened the Unity Center as a central destination for patients experiencing a mental health crisis.
+Adventist Health, Kaiser Permanente, Legacy Health and Oregon Health & Science University closed their individual psychiatric departments and opened the Unity Center as a central destination for patients experiencing a mental health crisis.

 The center implemented a model of care developed in Alameda County, California, to help psychiatric patients get quick help.
 Instead of going to a traditional emergency room, with limited psychiatric beds, patients are taken to a center specialized in dealing with health care crises.
 At Unity, they’re placed in one large room with about 50 recliner chairs, where they are evaluated by a psychiatrist and attended to by caregivers.
 They can stay there for as many as 23 hours before being moved to a private room or released into the community.
 They share their private psychological details in an open room with no privacy curtains shielding them from other people.

 “You could be a depressed person who entered there and could be next to someone who is psychotic,” Monaco said.
 “People found it terrifying.”

 The last place a person experiencing a psychotic episode wants to be is around other people in mental distress, said another mental health worker who has experienced mental health crises.
 That person, who requested anonymity because the individual does work with Unity, said that a patient in crisis needs to be in a safe, stable environment where they're not at risk of getting pulled into someone else's delusion.

 The setting put both patients and staff at risk, Monaco said.
 Staff shared stories about worker injuries with Monaco, including a time that a social worker got two black eyes after a patient pummeled the worker to the ground when there was no security around to help.
 Another patient ended up stepping in to help, Monaco said.